bjonnh/dinoctopus/web/content/_index.md

 ## Open Source Hardware and Software
 ### Software

-The Software is already available here: [https://www.github.com/bjonnh/dinoctopus](https://www.github.com/bjonnh/dinoctopus)
+The firmware is available here: [https://www.github.com/bjonnh/dinoctopus](https://www.github.com/bjonnh/dinoctopus)

 There are builds of the UF2 files that can be directly sent to a RP2040 board by USB.
 Plug it while pressing the BOOTSEL button, and it will appear as a USB drive, just copy the file to it.

-Latest release is available at:
+Latest release is always available at: [https://github.com/bjonnh/dinoctopus/releases/latest](https://github.com/bjonnh/dinoctopus/releases/latest)

-The code documentation is at [./dox](./dox)
+The C++ code documentation is at [./dox](./dox) but that's probably not super useful.

 #### SysEX messages